ICGC-TCGA-PanCancer/cli/QuickStart.md

 TODO: what happened?
 What did I just do?
 Why is it significant?
 What do I do now?

+* reporting
+* how do you get the output of the workflows? e.g. helloworld?
+* what do you do next?

 ###Troubleshooting

 #### The provisioner keeps getting SSH errors!